2014 Big East Conference men's soccer season

-The 2014 Big East Conference men's Futbol season was the second soccer season for the recently realigned Big East Conference.
+The 2014 Big East Conference men's soccer season was the second soccer season for the recently realigned Big East Conference.
 Including the history of the original Big East Conference, this was the 19th season of men's soccer under the "Big East Conference" name.

 The defending champions were the Marquette Golden Eagles who defeated the Providence Friars by a score of 3 – 2 in the 2013 Big East Men's Soccer Tournament final.
-The Creighton Bluejays claimed the 2014 Big East Conference Regular Season Championship after defeating Providence by a score of 3 – 0 on November 7, 2014 and posting a conference record of 7 wins, 1 loss, and 1 tie.
+The Creighton Bluejays claimed the 2014 Big East Conference Regular Season Championship after defeating Providence by a score of 3 – 0 on November 7, 2014, and posting a conference record of 7 wins, 1 loss, and 1 tie.
 The 2014 Big East Men's Soccer Tournament was won by the Providence Friars who defeated the Xavier Musketeers in the Big East final.